Are you looking for the best coffee shop or best cafe in Kathmandu? Then continue reading!

 Nepal is a diverse country home to a mixture of cultures.
-It is home to a range of religions such as Hinduism, Buddhism, Sikhism, Christianity, Islam, and others.
-As well as a different range of ethnic groups and castes.
 This diversity has allowed for many different types of people to set up business in Nepal.
 Especially in its capital, Kathmandu.

 I live in Kathmandu and during the past year, I have witnessed a rapid increase in infrastructure and surge of many different forms of businesses open, including delicious new eateries and cafes.

 Being a foodie myself, I love to try different cuisines and dine at the latest hotspots.

 I prefer to abide by recommendations from a local instead of using TripAdvisor.
 In fact, according to The Times it has been estimated that a third of the TripAdvisor reviews are fake.
 As a writer and a resident of Kathmandu, I would like to present to you my top 10 (in no particular order) of the best cafes in Kathmandu.

 10 of the Best Cafes and Coffee Shops in Kathmandu

 This is a fusion style cafe open 7 days a week from 9am-10pm.

 They have a breakfast menu operating until 10am and an amazing continental lunch/evening menu.